Shaftesbury Homes and Arethusa: Ragged school

 Ragged schools taught the boys Christian beliefs, reading, writing and arithmetic and attempted to teach them a trade.
 In 1849, Streatham Street taught 314 boys and 18 of the scholars were seen as suitable to be awarded a free passage to Australia.
 It merged with two neighbouring schools in 1851 forming the St Giles and St George, Bloomsbury Ragged Schools.
 They also provided a night school and a Sunday school for girls with sewing classes.
 The next venture was to buy a permanent building on the corner of Broad Street and George Street.
 The temporary premises they vacated were converted into night refuges for homeless boys.
 As providing accommodation became more important they renamed themselves as St Giles and St George, Bloomsbury Refuge for Destitute Children Ragged and Industrial Schools.
 More premises were rented to create a refuge for boys in Arthur Street, while the girls remained for a time at Broad Street.
 In May 1860, forty girls were moved to Acton- and eventually to a home in Ealing.
 This house did all the other establishments laundry.

-The 1870 Education Act reduced the need for ragged schools and to reflect this the society changed its name again; this time to The National Refuges for Homeless and Destitute Children and 'Chichester' Training Ship.
+The Elementary Education Act 1870 reduced the need for ragged schools and to reflect this the society changed its name again; this time to The National Refuges for Homeless and Destitute Children and 'Chichester' Training Ship.
 It closed the last of its ragged schools in 1891.